keboola/connection-docs/components/extractors/storage/google-drive/index.md

 {: .image-popup}
 ![Screenshot - Empty configuration](/components/extractors/storage/google-drive/google-drive-1.png)

-You may be asked once again to log-in.
-In that case, use the same account that you authorized in the first step of the setup.
+You may be asked once again to log in.
+In that case, use the same account in which you authorized the first step of the setup.
 Choose the document you want to import:

 {: .image-popup}